-One of the persistent challenges for cities on the Mekong River, including Phnom Penh, is flooding.
+One of the persistent challenges for the South East Asian cities on the Mekong River, like Phnom Penh, is flooding.
 These floods can be seasonal or episodic.
 The seasonal floods are generally welcomed by famers but still challenging for urban centers whilst the episodic floods are often quite disastrous.
 With the help of foreign aid, the Cambodian government has attempted to implement flood control structures but these are incomplete and far from reliable.
 When there are floods that sweep through the city and suburban streets, the Government usually tells the people it’s not them to blame and they turn around to point the finger at the citizens because they have settled in the wrong place and because they recklessly dispose of their plastic bags which clog up the waterways and impair smooth drainage.

 Although it is now a city of two million, Phnom Penh was once purposely de-populated.
 During the rule of the Khmer Rouge in the 1970s the urban middle classes were forcibly ruralized to work on the land so as to provide food for the nation.
 The ideology espoused by the Khmer Rouge insisted upon the primacy of agricultural production, both as a sector and as an ethic, and they believed many people in the city needed to be weaned off their counter-revolutionary impulses by toiling with common folk in the fields.
 When the Khmer Rouge lost power in 1979, the city of Phnom Penh bounced back to be re-populated by displaced residents.

 In future Phnom Penh, as envisioned in the picture below, the agriculture moves from its rural setting and comes to the city (rather than the other way around), as the era of urban agriculture dawns.
 The importance of urban agriculture for developing nations like Cambodia is multifarious.